-Motorcycle fork seals
+Replacing the fork seals

 If you wash and polish your motorcycle only to find that the fork tubes are oily and dirty again after a few kilometres, then the problem is worn fork seals (often referred to as radial shaft seals).

-Changing the fork seals on your motorcycle
+Changing the fork seals on the motorcycle

-You can now remove the spacer tubes, if fitted, and the spring collars and fork springs.
+You can now remove the spacer tubes, if fitted, the spring collars and fork springs.
 Be sure to make a note of the position of each component and the order in which you remove them.
 It's also advisable to work on only one fork assembly at a time so you don't mix up the parts.

 Underneath the hexagon socket screw, you'll find a sealing washer that must always be replaced with a new one.
-And bear in mind that you should be treating the chromed fork tubes with the same caution as a basket of raw eggs!
+It is imperative that you treat the chromed fork tubes with the same caution as a basket of raw eggs!
 Even the tiniest of nicks in the area of the seal is enough to ruin the fork tube, as the seal would be leaking again after just a couple of miles back on the road.
-If you put the fork in a vice, only clamp it on the slider, e.g. on the brackets of the brake calipers.
+If you clamp the fork in a vice, only clamp it on the slider, e.g. on the support brackets of the brake calipers.
 If all else fails, you're sure to find a garage that will remove the screws with an air impact wrench for a small charge.